-- A red mark or sticker is placed on the animal in an area the animal cannot normally see for itself
+- A red mark or sticker is placed on the animal in an area the animal can’t normally see for itself.

-After the animal wakes up from anesthesia, a mirror is placed in its vicinity.
-Researchers will watch to see if the animal:
+After the animal awakens, a mirror is placed nearby.
+Researchers watch to see if the animal:

-If it does, that indicates the animal is aware of its own reflection.
+If it does, that indicates it’s aware of its reflection.
 The animal can also tell that the image in the mirror is itself and not some other animal.

 Are Parrots Smarter Than Other Pets?

-Not a single dog or cat has been able to pass the mirror test.
-Not even African grey parrots, the smartest of the parrot species, were able to pass.
+Not one dog or cat has passed the mirror test.
+Even African gray parrots, the smartest parrot species, could pass the test.
 At the very least, this indicates that the number of neural pathways across the brains of parrots is about the same as cats and dogs.

-So, why do we praise parrot intelligence so much?
-Because they can repeat what we say.
-They can only do this because they have better motor control.
-This means they can use their throat muscles to mimic what they hear.
+We value parrot intelligence because they can repeat what we say.
+They can only do this because they have better motor control, meaning they can use their throat muscles to mimic words they hear.

 However, that doesn’t mean they understand what they say.
-Most researchers agree that if dogs and cats could mimic us, we would see them as intelligent as parrots.
+Most researchers agree that if dogs and cats could mimic humans, we would see them as clever as parrots.